 The spirit of baseball isn't merely contained in the nine innings or the average game times.
 It's in the magic of the home team at bat in the ninth inning, the suspense of the three-hour games, and the astounding endurance displayed in the longest games.
+Each baseball inning offers a new opportunity for any one team to strategize and potentially change the course of the game.
 In baseball, time can seem to both fly and stand still.
 It's a sport where "a game" can mean "about three hours" or "eight hours", and everything in between.

 This is a testament to the unique allure of baseball.
 No matter how long a baseball game lasts, it's the anticipation, the strategy, the highs and lows, and the sense of community that keeps fans coming back.
 After all, in the words of Roger Angell, baseball is a game designed to "remain forever young."